byandell/qtl2shiny/README.md

 ### What is this repository for? ###

 * Code to liaise between Broman work on R/qtl2 and Attie Lab.
-* Version 0.4
+* Version 0.5

 ### What has been done ###

 * built SQLite database for MGI genes
 * rebuilt gene_plot routine for association map SNP plot
+* Shiny interface for multiple phenotypes
 * Rmd pipelines for single pheno and single peaks
 * Rmd pipeline for multiple phenotypes (say <10)
-* incorporated shiny parameter setting for users
+* incorporated shiny parameter setting into rmd files
 * intermediate calculations saved in rds files
 * Dependencies: readr, dplyr, tidyr, ggplot2, stats, graphics
 * Suggests: shiny (for params), ggbiplot (for PCA of patterns)